Iraqi PM asks NATO to press Turkey to pull troops from north Iraq

 President Tayyip Erdogan said on Tuesday that this support would continue, reiterating a demand for the creation of "safe zones" in northern Syria to protect displaced civilians and stop the flow of refugees.

-Davutoglu for his part criticised "insults and attacks" directed at Turkey from within Iran, which, like Russia, is giving Assad wide-ranging military support.
+Davutoglu for his part criticized "insults and attacks" directed at Turkey from within Iran, which, like Russia, is giving Assad wide-ranging military support.

 He did not specify which comments he meant, but said: "If these attitudes continue, the traditional Turkey-Iran friendship will suffer great harm."